kalebpc/ubuntu-mac/README.md

 # This is a total writeup for a windows pc
 Download Ubuntu image >> run tweak commands changing the Ubuntu look to that of Mac Os

+# !!In process of finishing bash files and instructions for quick install!!
 _____________________________________________________________________

 # Download iso file